Robots just collected something significant from the breath of these rare orcas

 Flying a drone over a moving killer whale and lining it up in exactly the right spot, just as it exhales, is a difficult task.

-“Even for our professional drone pilots, collecting wild killer whale breath is easily their most technically challenging conservation mission,” says Dr. Hendrik Nollens, Vice President of Wildlife Health at San Diego Zoo Global Alliance.
+“Even for our professional drone pilots, collecting wild killer whale breath is easily their most technically challenging conservation mission,” says Dr. Hendrik Nollens, Vice President of Wildlife Health at San Diego Zoo Wildlife Alliance.

 “Placing the drone and its payload inside the breath plume, without interfering with the whale, is not too different from resolving a doctorate level geometry equation with each approach.”